VovaKyrylenko/VovaKyrylenko/README.md

 ## Introduction 🚀

 Greetings, I'm Volodymyr Kyrylenko.
-Presently, I'm immersed in the world of technology as a Software Engineer at Spartan dev.
-In addition to my role there, I take great pride in being the Founder and CEO of SecureBot Lab.
+Presently, I'm immersed in the world of technology as a Software Engineer, also I take great pride in being the Founder and CEO of SecureBot Lab.
 My professional journey is a fusion of software development expertise and the thrill of steering my own company towards innovation and success.

 ### Spartan dev: